Klingebeil/homepage/wiki/Artificial Intelligence/gpt-for-research.md

 `Explain this text to me as if I am [number] years old`

+`Make the content very clear and easy to understand`

 You can ask *GPT* to break down a more complex paragraph from a paper you have trouble understanding.
 In my experience it works roughly 90% of the time.
 It‘s definitely not perfect but may help in cutting through dense writing.

 **Caution**{: .label .color-red} *GPT* may appear smart but isn‘t able to actually understand the writing.
 Nuance and arguments might get lost in translation.